 Leaving is rarely acceptable in a romantic relationship, but permitted in friendship.
 Similarly, if you find that you no longer care for a friend – that’s cool, you don’t have to see them again.
 That’s not always the case with other types of relationships.
 It’s pretty hard to walk away from your colleagues, for example, (well, without resigning at least).

 “Defriending isn’t just unrecognized by some social oversight; it’s protected by its own protocol, a code of silence.
 Demanding an explanation wouldn’t just be undignified; it would violate the whole tacit contract on which friendship is founded.
 The same thing that makes friendship so valuable is what makes it so tenuous: it is purely voluntary.
 You enter into it freely, without the imperatives of biology or the agenda of desire.
 Officially, you owe each other nothing.” – Tim Kreider, We Learn Nothing

 One thing I love about friendship is that it’s purely voluntary.
 You get to choose who your friends are.
-You don’t choose your family, your neighbours, your colleagues, or the many other people with which you interact.
-Many of those relationships often carry an obligation of some sort – if only to be polite.
+You don’t choose your family, your neighbours, your colleagues, or many other people with which you interact.
+Many of which carry an obligation of some sort – if only to be polite.

 As a society, I think there’s an expectation that family should be more important than friends.
-Blood is thicker than water and all that… I guess many people are closer to their families than to their friends, but that’s not always the case.
-I know people who have put up with a lot of abuse from family members – things they would never dream of putting up with from anyone else.
+Blood is thicker than water and all that… Many people are closer to their families than to their friends, but that’s not always the case.
+I know people who have put up with a lot of abuse from family members.
 I don’t think that’s right.
 Being related to someone doesn’t give you a licence to treat them badly, and it doesn’t mean that someone automatically cares about you either.